 Our most popular Safari, and the perfect addition to our Mount Kilimanjaro trek, travel in luxury on this adventure through the magnificent expanse of Serengeti National Park.
 Each night, you’ll stay in one of Tanzania’s premier luxury lodges, while each day brings a new adventure through Africa’s ancient landscapes.
 Your journey starts in the Ngorongoro Conservation Area, home to the world’s largest unbroken caldera and the highest concentration of wildlife in the world.
 From there, you’ll make your way to the famed Serengeti for a full-day game drive.
-Top off your journey with a scenic flight over the expansive plains of the Serengeti back to Arusha.
+Top off your adventure with a scenic flight over the expansive plains of the Serengeti back to Arusha.

 TRIP TYPE: Safari